lukeaus/plain-tree/readme.md

 #### `findOneBreathFirst(fn)`

-Traverse nodes in the tree breath first.
+Traverse nodes in the tree breadth-first.
 Returns the first matching Node or null.

 Return: Node | null